 You really can find the path back to being loving and connected!

-I help you navigate an increase in safety and trust, which in turn leads to the
+Therapy helps you navigate an increase in safety and trust, which in turn leads

-kind of honest, vulnerable, intimate and connected relationship you are capable
+to the kins of honest, vulnerable, intimate and connected relationship you are

-of.
-I see connection as the core and essence of human existence and the thing
+capable of.
+Connection is at the core and essence of human existence and the

-attachment of a primary love relationship is not currently strong, it's a set up for
+attachment of a primary relationship is not currently strong, it's a set up for

 all kinds of triggers, fears, and unmet needs.
 By addressing the root of the